Charbel-11/Shapes-Clash/README.md

 # Shapes Clash
 Select your preferred Shape and jump into battle!
+This game was built entirely from scratch by Jad Haidamous and me, using Unity.

 Shapes Clash is a fast paced strategic game divided into rounds where you have a few seconds to think and choose an ability to use.
 Take your pick from over 60 different abilities and 4 different shapes, predict your opponent's next move and think about yours wisely.